Vincit/multi-user-test-runner/_includes/latest/README.md

 `CustomRunner(Class<?> clazz, UserIdentifier creatorIdentifier, UserIdentifier userIdentifier)`.

-When creating a custom test class runner it is important to note that `AbstractUserRoleIT.logInAs(LoginRole)` method  has to be called *after* `@Before` methods and *before* calling the actual test method.
+When creating a custom test class runner it is important to note that `AbstractUserRoleIT.logInAs(LoginRole)` method  has to be called **after** `@Before` methods and **before** calling the actual test method.
 This will enable creating users in `@Before` methods so that they can be used as creators.

 The `RunnerDelegate` class contains helper methods for creating custom test class runners.
-Most of time the runner implementation can just call the `RunnerDelegate` class methods without any additional logic.
+Most of time the runner implementation can just call the `RunnerDelegate` class' methods without any additional logic.
-But for example implementing the `withBefores` method may require some logic in order to make the `@Before` calls to work correctly (See implementation of `BlockMultiUserTestClassRunner#withBefore` method).
+But for example implementing the `withBefores` method may require some additional logic in order to make the test class' `@Before` methods to work correctly (See implementation of `BlockMultiUserTestClassRunner#withBefore` method).

 ## Default Exception